tuist/tuist/Sources/tuist/tuist.docc/Articles/Tuist/Tuist - Installation.md

 ## Overview

 Tuist is a [command-line application](https://en.wikipedia.org/wiki/Command-line_interface) that you need to install in your environment before you can use it.
-The installation consists of an executable, dynamic frameworks, and a set of resources (e.g., templates).
+The installation consists of an executable, dynamic frameworks, and a set of resources (for example, templates).
 Although you could manually build Tuist from the sources, we recommend using one of the following installation methods to ensure a valid installation.

 ### Recommended: [rtx](https://github.com/jdx/rtx)